Our Future Path! A plan for a better world!

 A False Equivalence argument is one that occurs when someone incorrectly asserts that two or more things are equivalent, simply because they share some characteristics and despite there being notable differences between them.
 These arguments generally exaggerate some similarities and ignore the important differences.
 They are often used in debates to suggest there is a moral equivalence between two or more things.
 This fallacy is also known as Unreasonable Comparison.

-An example of this fallacy might be arguing that since a musket, a pistol and an assault rifle are all firearms, then if we are allowed to carry one of these firearms then we should be allowed to carry any of them.
+An example of this fallacy might be arguing that since a musket, a pistol, an assault rifle, and a machine gun are all firearms, then if we are allowed to carry one of these firearms then we should be allowed to carry any of them.
 The problem is that although they are all firearms, they are very different in how lethal they can be and under what circumstances someone would reasonably use them.

 This fallacy is often used in conjunction with Ad Hominem and Appeal to Hypocrisy fallacies.
 For instance, someone convicted of dumping toxic chemicals points out that his opponent was once seen littering in the park.
 This is a fallacy trifecta.
 This person is attacking the other person's character by accusing that person of also being a criminal, while using an example of a criminal act that is nowhere near being equivalent.